Go back Home Modalities Stereo microscopy

 Stereo microscope

-The stereo, stereoscopic or dissecting microscope is an optical microscope variant designed for low magnification observation of a sample, typically using light reflected from the surface of an object rather than transmitted through it.
+The stereo, stereoscopic, operation, or dissecting microscope is an optical microscope variant designed for low magnification observation of a sample, typically using light reflected from the surface of an object rather than transmitted through it.
 The instrument uses two separate optical paths with two objectives and eyepieces to provide slightly different viewing angles to the left and right eyes.
-This arrangement produces a three-dimensional visualization of the sample being examined.
-Stereomicroscopy overlaps macrophotography for recording and examining solid samples with complex surface topography, where a three-dimensional view is needed for analyzing the detail.
-The stereo microscope is often used to study the surfaces of solid specimens or to carry out close work such as dissection, microsurgery, watch-making, circuit board manufacture or inspection, and fracture surfaces as in fractography and forensic engineering.
+This arrangement produces a three-dimensional visualization for detailed examination of solid samples with complex surface topography.
+The typical range of magnifications and uses of stereomicroscopy overlap macrophotography.
+The stereo microscope is often used to study the surfaces of solid specimens or to carry out close work such as dissection, microsurgery, watch-making, circuit board manufacture or inspection, and examination of fracture surfaces as in fractography and forensic engineering.
 They are thus widely used in manufacturing industry for manufacture, inspection and quality control.
 Stereo microscopes are essential tools in entomology.
-The stereo microscope should not be confused with a compound microscope equipped with double eyepieces and a binoviewer.
-In such microscopes, both eyes see the same image, with the two eyepieces serving to provide greater viewing comfort.
-However, the image in those microscopes is no different from that obtained with a single monocular eyepiece.

 Read more about 'Stereo microscope' at: Wikipedia